0:00

 For a while, the highest-grossing online item was a 2,000-pound pallet of emergency food.
 That’s when it hit me: every consumer brand has a place if it can differentiate, because the customer base is incredibly diverse.

+At Schaefer, we kept seeing that great creative didn’t matter if it wasn’t built on the right strategy.
 Marketing teams weren’t digging into research, and research teams weren’t translating insights in a way marketing could use.
-Many founders look at a 200-slide deck and think, “What am I supposed to do with this?”
 We try to close that gap with research grounded in marketing reality.

 Say a brand understands why their customer buys.
 Now what?